killercup/trpl-ebook/trpl.md

 `for` loops aren't the only thing that uses iterators, however.
 Writing your own iterator involves implementing the `Iterator` trait.
-While doing that is outside of the scope of this guide, Rust provides a number of useful iterators to accomplish various threads.
+While doing that is outside of the scope of this guide, Rust provides a number of useful iterators to accomplish various tasks.
 Before we talk about those, we should talk about a Rust anti-pattern.
 And that's using ranges like this.